githedgehog/fabric/docs/api.md

-RackPosition defines the geopraphical position of the rack in a datacenter
+RackPosition defines the geographical position of the rack in a datacenter